 Flexible booking conditions for 2021 trips: all deposits fully refundable up until February 2021.

 An exploration company in the truest sense of the word, Hurtigruten have been embarking on journeys of discovery and authentic adventure for 123 years.
 Their fleet of 14 ships embark on 50 unique routes to visit some of the most unexplored, pristine coasts across 19 countries.
 Destination highlights include Norway, Spitsbergen, Iceland, Greenland, Canada, Brazil, and Antarctica.
 On a voyage with Hurtigruten, you can expect real experiences that bring you that much closer to the dramatic landscapes and the local communities that they explore.

 +44 (0)20 8901 7320

-With 20 years of experience in the travel industry, Harrow-based Indus Experiences is an award winning travel company with an exciting programme of expert-led tours, as well as a strong record of creating imaginative, tailor-made itineraries for those who want something different from their holiday.
-Focusing on the countries of South and Southeast Asia, and with special-interest tours on subjects such as geology, botany, family history, textile tours and visiting battlefields, our extensive local knowledge, twinned with expertise and charisma of our tour leaders and lecturers, all of whom are authorities in their respective fields, makes Indus Experience the natural choice for your next adventure.
+With 20 years of experience in the travel industry, Harrow-based Indus Experiences is an award-winning travel company with an exciting programme of expert-led tours, as well as a strong record of creating imaginative, tailor-made itineraries for those who want something different from a holiday.
+Focusing on the countries of South and Southeast Asia, and with special-interest tours on subjects such as geology, botany, family history, textile and battlefields, their extensive local knowledge, twinned with expertise and charisma of their tour leaders and lecturers, all of whom are authorities in their respective fields, makes Indus Experience the natural choice for your next adventure.